PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 <font color=#ff8c00>**Notice: Jcenter will not provide free download for our old sdks in 2022 , so we moved our latest sdk to Maven center, please update your gradle to integrate with our latest sdk.**
 </font>

-Make sure your gradle plugin is higher than 8.3.0 and use jdk 19+.

  Add the dependency

 ```